frpinto/S2B/README.md

 ## Example

 An S2B analysis needs as inputs 1) a biological interaction network and 2) two sets of seed proteins/genes.
 The package includes the necessary input variables to test S2B use:
 * a3h2_graph.RData - contains a human protein-protein physical interaction network derived from [APID](apid.dep.usal.es/) and from [HuRI](http://interactome.baderlab.org/).
 This variable is an igraph object.
-Nodes names are UniProt identifiers.
+Node names are UniProt identifiers.
 * ALS_vec.RData - a vector of UniProt identifiers of proteins previously associated with Amyotrophic Lateral Sclerosis (ALS)
 * SMA_vec.RData - a vector of UniProt identifiers of proteins previously associated with Spinal Muscular Atrophy (SMA)